Products of manifolds with fibered corners: Fibered corners

 \end{itemize} This induces an ordering on $\M 1(X)$ in the sense of Definition~\ref{D:ordcorn} (to be extended to $\Mtot(X)$ momentarily) defined by

 We require here in addition the structure of a fiber bundle $\phi_X : X \to \bfb X$ on $X$ itself, with fiber $\bff X$.
-Of course $X \cap H = H \neq \emptyset$ for every $H \in \M 1(X)$, and in order to extend the compatibility condition above, there are two possibilities.
-We require either: \begin{itemize} \item $H = X \cap H$ is the restriction of $\phi_X$ over a proper boundary hypersurface $\pa_H \bfb X$ of $\bfb X$, which fibers over $\bfb H$ forming a commutative diagram
+Of course $X \cap G = G \neq \emptyset$ for every $G \in \M 1(X)$, and in order to extend the compatibility condition above, there are two possibilities.
+We require either: \begin{itemize} \item $G = X \cap G$ is the restriction of $\phi_X$ over a proper boundary hypersurface $\pa_G \bfb X$ of $\bfb X$, which fibers over $\bfb G$ forming a commutative diagram

-in which case we set $H < X$, or else \item $H$ is trivially the restriction of $\phi_H$ over the `honorary boundary hypersurface' $\pa_X \bfb H = \bfb H$, which fibers over $\bfb X$ forming a commutative diagram
+in which case we set $G < X$, or else \item $G$ is trivially the restriction of $\phi_G$ over the `honorary boundary hypersurface' $\pa_X \bfb G = \bfb G$, which fibers over $\bfb X$ forming a commutative diagram

-in which case we set $X < H$. \end{itemize} This extends the order on $\M 1(X)$ to $\Mtot(X)$, and in particular every manifold with fibered corners is naturally a manifold with ordered corners in the sense of Definition~\ref{D:ordcorn}.
-In the second case above we relax the strict dimension comparison on the base manifolds to require merely that $\dim(\bfb X) \leq \dim(\bfb H)$, to account for the possibility that $\phi_{XH} = \id$ has trivial fibers (which may occur).
-As a matter of notation, we denote the fiber of $\bfib{HH'} : \bface{H}{\bfb {H'}} \to \bfb H$ by
+in which case we set $X < G$. \end{itemize} This extends the order on $\M 1(X)$ to the set of principal faces $\Mtot(X)$, and in particular every manifold with fibered corners is naturally a manifold with ordered corners in the sense of Definition~\ref{D:ordcorn}.
+In the second case above we relax the strict dimension comparison on the base manifolds to require merely that $\dim(\bfb X) \leq \dim(\bfb G)$, to account for the possibility that $\phi_{XG} = \id$ has trivial fibers (which may occur).
+As a matter of notation, we denote the fiber of $\bfib{GG'} : \bface{G}{\bfb {G'}} \to \bfb G$ by

 \end{defn}